daskals/SPICE-Model-Generator-for-RF-Diodes/README.md

 This repository contains Python scripts to generate SPICE models for RF and Schottky diodes based on manufacturer datasheets.
 It currently supports the **SMS7630** diode, and can be easily extended for other diodes.

+## 📚 Bibliography

+The `bibliography/` folder contains reference materials, datasheets, and modeling notes used in the creation of the SPICE models.
+This includes:

+- Manufacturer datasheets (e.g., Skyworks SMS7630)
+- Technical modeling notes or publications
+- Helpful links and resources related to SPICE modeling

+Please consult these documents if you want to understand the source of parameter

 ## 📦 Folder Structure

 Each diode model is organized in its own folder.
 Currently included: